EU Funding & Tenders Portal

 Upload the following documents in the Participant Register:

-• the LEAR appointment letter & LEAR role and duties (dated and signed by the legal representative and the LEAR)
+• the LEAR appointment letter (dated and signed by the legal representative and the LEAR)

-• copies of an official valid proof of identity (ID-card, passport) with a photo and signature of:
+• copies of an official valid proof of identity (ID-card, passport; integral copy with photo and signature) of:

 • the legal representative and